aacarneiro/HAN/README.md

 The network was trained using 96x96 patches from the DIV2K dataset.
 During training, the input is downsampled by the scale factor, the fed in as a lower resolution image.
 To virtually increase the size of the dataset, the images are randomly horizontally flipped and rotated.

+## File structure

+#### model.py

+Defines the model and its building blocks.

+#### augmentations.py

+Transformations used to augment and process the input data.

+#### dataset.py

+The torch dataset class that returns a low resolution (source) and high resolution (target) image.

+#### config.py

+Defines project configurations: image resolution, size of the network, training images path, whether to save/load the model, batch size, scale factor.

+#### utils.py

+Functions to load and save the model, and to upscale an image or all the images in a folder.

 ## Results
 The peak signal to noise ratio (PSNR) and structural similarity (SSIM) were calculated using only the luminance channel of the [YCbCr color space](https://en.wikipedia.org/wiki/YCbCr).